-Decision intelligence: Thriving in the Age of AI
+Decision intelligence: Thriving in the age of AI

 To make magic with artificial intelligence, start with a clear business objective